WASHINGTON — The Redskins are allowing Trent Williams to seek a trade, the 7-time Pro Bowler confirmed to WUSA9 on Thursday.

 Trent Williams says he’s missed being on the field this season, but it hasn’t been hard waiting the whole process out.

-“I’m a patient person,” says Williams.
+“I’m a patient person," Williams said.
 “I’m not sitting here saying it’s easy just to not be playing on every Sunday, but it is what it is.
 It’s life, you go through ups and downs.
 Nothing’s ever the way you want it to be or goes exactly how you want it to go.
 It’s just one of those bumps in the road that I have in my career, and I get over it.
 I have my health, I’m intact, and I know when I’m on the field that I could contribute with the best of them.”